-The structural break models have been extensively used to distinguish stationary models and unit root models; see for example, Kim (2000) and Busetti and Taylor (2004).
-Recently, Homm and Breitung (2012) extends some of the methods to distinguish explosive models and unit root models.
-The models considered in Homm and Breitung (2012) have one change point.
-On one side of the change point, there is a unit root in the dynamic structure.
-On the other side of the change point, the model has an explosive root.
-The change point is not stochastic in these models.
-This deterministic nature of modelling structural change point seems more restrictive than the regime switching models.
+Structural break models have been extensively used to distinguish stationary models from unit root models; see for example, Kim (2000) and Busetti and Taylor (2004).
+Recently, Phillips et al. (2011), Phillips and Yu (2011), Homm and Breitung (2012), and PSY extend some of the methods to distinguish explosive models from unit root models.
+In all the models considered, the change point is not stochastic.